Car Accident Trial Process in DC

 Clearly Erroneous

 In rare instances, you can appeal the factual findings of your case from the trial court.
 However, the standard is a difficult one to meet.
 The standard is clearly erroneous.
 For an appeal to be successful in a clearly erroneous review, the appellate court must determine that a finding is unsupported by substantial, credible evidence in the record to meet this standard.
 For example, Rule 52(a)(6) of the Federal Rules of Civil Procedure requires that a District Court’s finding of fact not be set aside unless clearly erroneous in an action tried on the facts without a jury.
 This is because it is generally not the job of the appellate level to weigh the evidence.
-Their job as a panel of judges is to discuss precedent and how your case fits in with the settled law in Washington, DC.
+Their job as a panel of judges is to discuss precedent and how your case fits with the settled law in Washington, DC.

 Abuse of Discretion